Keys to Aging in Place

 In conclusion, the keys to successful aging in place are defining preferences, resources, and abilities.
 Gather information and create a plan.
 There are more options available to Seniors today than ever before in our history.
 Aging in place requires becoming informed, strategizing, and being self-aware.
 It also should include making those desires known to family members and significant others.
 That way, on the days when life is a bit more challenging, there’s assistance for staying on track.

-The good news is that aging well is not only possible but through practical planning, very achievable.
+The good news is that getting older at home safely is not only possible but through practical planning, but it’s very achievable.
 Know your options, learn from others, talk about it with loved ones, and most importantly plan for safety on the journey.
 Be where you call home, love your environment, and make the necessary plans to enjoy it for years and years to come.